robvet/dapr-workshop/Assignment03/step-by-step.md

    docker run -d -p 5672:5672 --name dtc-rabbitmq rabbitmq:3-alpine
    ```

-The commmand will pull the docker image `rabbitmq:3-alpine` from Docker Hub, copy it onto your machine, and start it.
+The command will pull the docker image `rabbitmq:3-alpine` from Docker Hub, copy it onto your machine, and start it.
 It'll name the container  `dtc-rabbitmq`.
 The server will be listening for connections on port `5672` (which is the default port for RabbitMQ).

 If everything goes well, you should see some output like this: